 - Initiate a low-fat diet supplying < 20% of energy from fat [see WARNINGS AND PRECAUTIONS].

-The recommended starting dosage of JUXTAPID is 5 mg once daily, and the dose should be escalated gradually based on acceptable safety and tolerability.
+The recommended starting dosage of JUXTAP ID is 5 mg once daily, and the dose should be escalated gradually based on acceptable safety and tolerability.
 Transaminases should be measured prior to any increase in dose [see WARNINGS AND PRECAUTIONS].
-The maintenance dosage of JUXTAPID should be individualized, taking into account patient characteristics such as goal of therapy and response to treatment, to a maximum of 60 mg daily as described in Table 1.
-Modify dosing for patients taking concomitant CYP3A4 inhibitors, renal impairment, or baseline hepatic impairment.
-Dose adjustments are also required for patients who develop transaminase values ≥ 3x the upper limit of normal (ULN) during treatment with JUXTAPID.
+The maintenance dosage of JUXTAP ID should be individualized, taking into account patient characteristics such as goal of therapy and response to treatment, to a maximum of 60 mg daily as described in Table 1.
+Modify dosing for patients taking concomitant weak CYP 3A4 inhibitors and for those with renal impairment or baseline hepatic impairment [see below].
+Monitor transaminases during treatment with JUXTAP ID as described in WARNINGS AND PRECAUTIONS, and reduce or withhold dosing for patients who develop transaminase values ≥ 3x the upper limit of normal (ULN) [see below].

 Table 1: Recommended Regimen for Titrating Dosage